s-victor/TinyPedal/docs/customization.md

 To restore all heatmap settings back to default, just delete `heatmap.json` file.

 ## User files
 TinyPedal generates & saves various user data in specific folders.
-To reset a data file, simply delete the file from corresponding folder.
+Data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.

 * Deltabest
     Deltabest data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.